 About

 The perspective I hope to add to the conversation is one developed through the lens of communications – that is, decades of working with flows of information have allowed me to see narratives and contextualize trends within the online sphere a bit differently than others might.
-I don't have my fingers on the pulse of every trend, but I've followed the overarching patterns in engagement tactics, enshittification, algorithmic evolutions, surveillance, and some stuff that's still a bit too dark for the average user to confront.
-Happily there are some wonderful journalists and news outlets in tech bringing those issues to light, so I finally have some legitimate sources to back me up.
-I feel strongly that online literacy is critical at this point in time, so it's a theme I'll return to often on this blog.
-When I write I imagine I'm speaking to my contemporaries in the field, my family and friends, and curious thought seekers.
+I don't have my fingers on the pulse of every trend, but over the past two decades I've followed the overarching patterns in engagement tactics, algorithmic evolutions, data surveillance, marketization of community and widening gaps in digital literacy.

 I'm largely nonpartisan but I do have biases that I try to recognize.
 I'm still detangling myself from modes of neoliberalism and binary political thinking.
 I will do my very best not to assert authority over subjects I have no business fucking with.